Become a Master Gardener!

 Or, contact us at 770-387-5142 to request an application by mail.

-The purpose of the Georgia Master Gardener® program is to assist Cooperative Extension by training Master Gardener Volunteers to provide current horticultural information through community service and educational gardening projects using applied research and the resources of the University of Georgia.
+The purpose of the Georgia Master Gardener® program is to assist Cooperative Extension by training volunteers to provide current horticultural information through community service and educational gardening projects using applied research and the resources of the University of Georgia.

 If there is a Master Gardener Volunteer Program in your area, you can obtain an application through your local County Extension Office.
 The only requirement is that you have an interest in some aspect of gardening education and, at the conclusion of training, are willing to volunteer a minimum of 50 hours of service to the county Extension program.

 Acceptance of applicants is based upon local county program needs.
 Upon acceptance, applicants are notified of the location and time that classes will take place.
-A reduced fee is charged in exchange for volunteer service to a county Extension program.
-To graduate, class attendance is required and you must pass a mid-term and final exam.
+A nominal fee is charged in exchange for volunteer service to a county Extension program.
+To become a certified Georgia Master Gardener®, class attendance is required and you must pass a mid-term and final exam.

 The Master Gardener Extension Volunteer program is coordinated in each county by an Extension agent, and each applicant is responsible to him/her for all classes, volunteer work, etc. Master Gardener Extension Volunteers promote, inform, and work with local communities by:

-- Answering gardening questions at county fairs, garden centers, flower shows, libraries, farmer's markets, garden centers, and in the Extension office.
+- Answering gardening questions at flower shows, libraries, farmer's markets, garden centers, and in the Extension office.

-- Identifying plant cultural problems, insects, & diseases for homeowners.
+- Troubleshooting plant cultural problems, weeds, insects, & diseases for homeowners.

-- Teaching communities how to conserve & enjoy their natural resources.
+- Teaching communities how to conserve and enjoy their natural resources.

-- Education others about gardening through local seminars.
+- Educate youth and adults about gardening through local seminars and workshops.

 For more information about the Master Gardener Extension Volunteer Program, contact your local County Extension office: